OSA-HCIM: On-The-Fly Saliency-Aware Hybrid SRAM CIM with Dynamic Precision Configuration: Simulation Results

 The \bda{} maps of various hidden layers processing a horse image using ResNet20 are shown in Fig. \ref{saliency map}.
 As observed in these layers, the majority of pixels pertaining to the horse are detected and assigned with relatively high-precision \bda{} settings, while background pixels are assigned to low-precision settings.
 These observations highlight the effectiveness of OSE in identifying salient pixels and adapting the fine-grained precision accordingly.
 The adaptability of OSA-HCIM to saliency across layers is further evidenced in the analysis of \bda{} usage in ResNet18 for the CIFAR100 dataset, depicted in Fig. \ref{boundary ratio}.
 With the progression into deeper layers, there is a noticeable increase in the utilization of low-precision settings, effectively saving computational resources.
 The exceptional level of adaptability exhibited by OSA-HCIM, which exceeds that of previous works \cite{lee2021chargesharing8T}, achieves an optimal balance between accuracy and overall efficiency.

-Fig. \ref{tradeoff} presents the correlation between CIFAR100 accuracy under ResNet18 and energy efficiency of DCIM, HCIM (without OSA), and OSA-HCIM.
+Figure \ref{tradeoff} presents the correlation between CIFAR100 accuracy under ResNet18 and energy efficiency of DCIM, HCIM (without OSA), and OSA-HCIM.
 HCIM, which combines CIM of both analog and digital domains, achieves a 1.56x improvement in energy efficiency with $<2\%$ accuracy loss.
 OSA-HCIM, taking further advantage of input saliency, achieves an additional 1.25x efficiency boost, cumulating to a 1.95x total improvement compared to DCIM.
-In addition, OSA-HCIM offers a diverse set of operating points with unique accuracy-efficiency tradeoffs by adjusting the constraints $L$ in the threshold-finding algorithm in OSE, as discussed in Section V. When using tight loss constraints, $<0.1\%$ accuracy drop can be obtained, albeit at a reduced efficiency.
-Conversely, in scenarios with loose loss constraints, OSA-HCIM can achieve high energy efficiency of 5.79 TOPS/W, while accepting a small compromise in accuracy.
+In addition, OSA-HCIM offers a diverse set of operating points with unique accuracy-efficiency tradeoffs by adjusting the constraints $L$ in the threshold-finding algorithm in OSE, as discussed in Section V. It is capable of either obtaining $0.1\%$ accuracy drop or achieving high energy efficiency of 5.79 TOPS/W.

 The flexibility afforded by the configurability of OSE empowers OSA-HCIM to address a variety of real-world tasks, each with its own precision requirements.
 For instance, OSA-HCIM can achieve high accuracy even applied to more challenging datasets, such as ImageNet, since the algorithm in Fig. \ref{thres algo} autonomously explores thresholds that prioritize higher precision boundaries, with some tradeoff in efficiency.

 Table \ref{comparision_table} presents the comparison with state-of-the-art designs.
 Notably, OSA-HCIM introduces the concept of Saliency-Aware Computing to CIM, enabling adaptive processing reflecting the input patterns.
 It is also the first CIM implementation to feature dynamic configuration of the digital-to-analog boundary, offering significant flexibility in terms of computing precision.
 Unlike conventional ACIMs, which often struggle to achieve high accuracy with large-scale datasets (e.g. CIFAR100, ImageNet), OSA-HCIM attains accuracy close to those of DCIM counterparts.
 Moreover, OSA-HCIM delivers an energy efficiency of 5.33-5.79 TOPS/W, which is competitive against SRAM CIM designs when normalized to the 65nm process under CIFAR100 dataset.